Rugby Volunteer Projects in Ghana

 Volunteers coach both primary school children and secondary school children, aged between 12 and 18.
 As a volunteer you will participate in the following activities:

 - Help in planning the central and western rugby league

 - Planning and training towards the September Cape Coast festival beach rugby competition

 - Engage in training some of the school sports teachers

 - Training the children and adults within the various rugby clubs

 This is a great opportunity for anyone passionate about rugby to get involved in the development of the project.
 You will be able to pass your enthusiasm for rugby on to a new generation of youngsters and - who knows - in a few years’ time you may even find that you have been coaching members of the first national Ghanaian rugby team!

 Our rugby programme is most effective when schools are in session, especially at the beginning of the school terms.
 The best months to come for rugby are in February/March, May/June as well as September through to November.
 If you cannot join the project during these months, you may still participate in the project, but it is best combined with a care or teaching project, as the training will be in the afternoons only.
 Upon arrival your daily programme will be discussed with the project supervisor.

 4:30pm - 5:30pm

-You can join the Rugby project in Ghana for two or three weeks if you don't have time to join us for four weeks or more.
+You can join the Rugby project in Ghana for one, two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.